yoavain/screwzira-subtitle-downloader/README.md

 ## A tool for downloading Hebrew subtitles from ktuvit.me

-Installer adds right-click context to folders and to mkv/avi/mp4 file types (assuming file are associated with media player classic 64)
+Installer adds right-click context to folders and to mkv/avi/mp4 file types

 ### Usage: